shipuicom/core/projects/ship-ui/README.md

 # ⛵ Ship UI

-A modern signal based and zoneless compatable UI library for Angular
+A modern signal based and zoneless compatable UI library for Angular visit our website [shipui.com](https://shipui.com) for more info.

 ## Base setup